Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 \subsection{Rogue Session Attack}

 The rogue session attack targets any SSH client connecting to an AsyncSSH server, on which the attacker must have a shell account.
-The goal of the attack is to log the client into the attacker's account without the client being able to detect this.
-At that point, due to how SSH sessions interact with shell environments, the attacker has complete control over the remote end of the SSH session.
-The attacker receives all keyboard input by the user, completely controls the terminal output of the user's session, can send and receive data to/from forwarded network ports, and is able to create signatures with a forwarded SSH Agent, if any.
+The attack's goal is to log the client into the attacker's account without the client being able to detect this.

+\paragraph{Impact} With a successful attack, the attacker can gain complete control over the remote end of the SSH session.
+The attacker receives all keyboard input by the user, completely controls the terminal output of the user's session, can send and receive data to/from forwarded network ports, and can create signatures with a forwarded SSH Agent, if any.
 The result is a complete break of the confidentiality and integrity of the secure channel, providing a strong vector for a targeted phishing campaign against the user.
 For example, the attacker can display a password prompt and wait for the user to enter the password, elevating the attacker's position to a \mitm at the application layer and enabling impersonation attacks.

-The messages exchanged during the attack are depicted in \autoref{fig:roguesessionattack}.
-The attacks work by the attacker injecting a chosen \msguserauthrequest before the client's \msgnewkeys.
-The \msguserauthrequest sent by the attacker must be a valid authentication request containing his credentials.
+\paragraph{Attack Description} The messages exchanged during the attack are depicted in \autoref{fig:roguesessionattack}.
+The attacker injects a chosen \msguserauthrequest before the client's \msgnewkeys.
+This request must be a valid authentication request containing the credentials of the attacker.
 The attacker can use any authentication mechanism that does not require exchanging additional messages between client and server, such as \texttt{password} or \texttt{publickey}.
 Due to a state machine flaw, the AsyncSSH server accepts the unauthenticated \msguserauthrequest message and defers it until the client has requested the authentication protocol.

-To avoid a race condition between the \msguserauthrequest sent by the client and \msguserauthrequest injected by the attacker, the attacker delays the client's \msguserauthrequest until after the server signaled a successful authentication in response to the injected \msguserauthrequest.
+To avoid a race condition between the \msguserauthrequest sent by the client and the \msguserauthrequest injected by the attacker, the attacker delays the client's \msguserauthrequest until after the server signals a successful authentication in response to the injected \msguserauthrequest.
 The AsyncSSH server silently ignores any additional authentication request after a successful authentication.

 To complete the attack, the attacker has to fix the sequence numbers using one of two strategies (note that \autoref{fig:roguesessionattack} only shows the first strategy):